 4.03: Response Time for Application

-(1) If after review it is determined that the social service(s) requested lie within the mandate of the Department, and that the services are not needed on an emergency basis, then the Department (or provider) shall next conduct an assessment.
-See, 110 CMR 5.00.
-The assessment shall be completed within 45 working days after receipt of the application by the Department.
-Thereafter, if the applicant is found eligible, the Department shall proceed in accordance with 110 CMR 6.00: Service Plans and Case Reviews.
+(1) If after review it is determined that the service(s) requested lie within the mandate of the Department, and that the services are not needed on an emergency basis, then the Department (or provider) shall next conduct a family assessment, and if found eligible, develop an action plan with the family in accordance with 110 CMR 5.00: Family Assessment and Action Plan..
+The family assessment and initial action plan shall be completed within 60 working days after receipt of the application by the Department.

-(2) If after review it is determined that the social service(s) requested lie within the mandate of the Department, and that the services are needed on an emergency basis, the Department shall make a preliminary determination of the applicant's eligibility to receive social services.
+(2) If after review it is determined that the service(s) requested lie within the mandate of the Department, and that the services are needed on an emergency basis, the Department shall make a preliminary determination of the applicant's eligibility to receive services.
 If the applicant is found eligible, the Department shall provide or authorize services within seven days from the date of receipt of the application; provided, however, that such determination of eligibility and provision or authorization of services will be made earlier if necessary to avoid serious and imminent risk to the health or safety of the applicant or a member of the applicant's family.

-4.04: Eligibility to Receive Social Services
+4.04: Eligibility to Receive Services

-As part of the assessment or evaluation process (as well as during each case review - see 110 CMR 6.00), the Department shall determine an applicant's eligibility to receive social services.
-The Department shall make this determination on the basis of whether the applicant is in need of the social service(s) requested, in that the service, if provided will assist the applicant to reach at least one of the departmental goals enumerated in M.G.L. c.
+As part of the family assessment or evaluation process (as well as during each update to the family assessment - see 110 CMR 5.00), the Department shall determine an applicant's eligibility to receive services.
+The Department shall make this determination on the basis of whether the applicant is in need of the service(s) requested, in that the service, if provided will assist the applicant to reach at least one of the Departmental goals enumerated in M.G.L. c.
 18B.

-4.05: Decision to Provide Social Services to Eligible Applicants
+4.05: Decision to Provide Services to Eligible Applicants

-(1) The decision to provide voluntarily requested social services to eligible applicants shall take into consideration:
+(1) The decision to provide voluntarily requested services to eligible applicants shall take into consideration:

-(a) the availability of the service(s); and
+(a) the availability of the service(s);